mike4aday/SwiftlySalesforce/README.md

 1. Call `configureSalesforce()` and `handleRedirectURL()` as shown

 ### Example: Retrieve a Salesforce Record
-The following will retrieve all the fields for the specified account record:
+The following will retrieve all the fields for an account record:
 ```swift
 salesforce.retrieve(type: "Account", id: "0013000001FjCcF")
 ```